hra42/42Summaries/README.md

     - Implement proper scaling for text and UI elements

 14. [ ] Create app icon and launch screen
-    - Design an app icon that represents SevenSummaries
+    - Design an app icon that represents 42Summaries
     - Create a simple, elegant launch screen